When Is Tom Petty Touring?

 Honoring Tom Petty’s Legacy

 While the world will miss Tom Petty performing some of his legendary tunes, his music will continue to be enjoyed into the unknown future.
-Every year, new fans are finding Petty’s timeless songs.
+Every year, new fans find Petty’s timeless songs.
 It is evident in many contemporary artists who follow the sound that Petty introduced into the industry.

 Newer generations and fans of other genres learn about Petty through films, such as the recent documentary “Tom Petty, Somewhere You Feel Free,” and through his satellite radio channel as well.
 While chances to witness Tom Petty on tour again are now lost, the rock legend’s influence is alive in his discography and in those who follow in his footsteps.

-Fans also have a chance to watch tribute concerts dedicated to Tom Petty, despite the fact that no new concerts with Petty himself will ever be possible again.
-There are dozens of Tom Petty tribute bands that travel around, performing his favourite songs on stage.
+Fans also have a chance to watch tribute concerts dedicated to Tom Petty, even though no new concerts with Petty himself will ever be possible again.
+There are dozens of Tom Petty tribute bands that travel around, performing his favorite songs on stage.
 Picking up where Petty left off, they are determined to capture the fun and excitement of a Tom Petty concert.
-These Tom Petty tribute shows are as close as it gets for audiences who would love to be able to witness Petty perform live.
+These Tom Petty tribute shows are as close as they get for audiences who would love to be able to witness Petty perform live.

 While it will never be the same as seeing Tom Petty live in concert, these tribute shows allow those who long for the feeling of one of his concerts to get as close as possible.
 Tom Petty is survived by his children, wife, bandmates, and fans, who would have likely kept seeing him perform had he not died at 66.
 However, by honoring Petty’s musical talents, the tribute acts enable the concert atmosphere to continue.